 Understand the self-resonant frequency: The capacitor remains capacitive up to this frequency and starts to appear as an inductor above this frequency.
 The impedance of a decoupling capacitor reaches the minimum impedance at the frequency ω =1 / √LC.
 This frequency is known as the resonant frequency of a decoupling capacitor.

 Lower capacitance and lower inductance yield higher resonant frequency.
 A higher self-resonant frequency is achieved by selecting a smaller surface-mount component because, typically, a smaller component package has lower parasitic inductance.

 The low-frequency noise decoupling capacitor value should lie between 1 µF to 100 µF.
-The high-frequency noise should lie between 0.01 µF to 0.1 µF.
+The high-frequency noise should lie between 0.01 µF and 0.1 µF.

 - Low equivalent series resistance (ESR) and equivalent series inductance (ESL): Since a capacitor needs to provide current quickly, choose a capacitor with low ESR and ESL.

-How to choose the size of a decoupling capacitor for digital PDN?
+How do you choose the size of a decoupling capacitor for digital PDN?

 The size of the decoupling capacitor is evaluated based on the impedance of the power distribution network (PDN) and the charge required by the switching IC.
 Evaluating accurate capacitor size and placing it correctly helps to reduce ripples and noise on the PDN.

 Calculate the decoupling capacitor size based on the current drawn during switching and IC voltage.

 Where: Trise is the rise time, VIC is the IC voltage, and ΔI is the current drawn.

 Note: The above formula is valid if the signal bandwidth is less than the self-resonance frequency of the decoupling capacitor.
 Signal bandwidth is given by: (0.35/signal rise time).